Layne is an animal lover who grew up in a household full of rescued critters. She is a registered veterinary technician.

 Cats Also Knead to Mark Territory

 Cats are extremely territorial, and the mere act of kneading with their claws and paws on objects releases their scent as well.
-There are actual scent glands on the bottom of a cat's paw pads that can communicate to other cats who has been there, what a cat's current mood is, and what their reproductive status is (and more).
+There are actual scent glands on the bottom of a cat's paw pads that can communicate to other cats who have been there, what a cat's current mood is, and what their reproductive status is (and more).

 If your cat is intact and female, it's also possible that they are kneading objects or the air to indicate that they are in their reproductive prime and ready to mate.
 This will also be coupled by other indications that your cat is in heat.